 When you are done building your decision pane, click Done.

 Adding and assigning reviewers

-Once you've set up your stages and created the decision pane, you can create users and assign them to each stage.
+Once you have set up your stages and created the decision pane, you can create users and assign them to each stage.

 To assign reviewers:

 - In the DISCO Review main menu, click Review Team.